This chronology served as the starting point for

 It's also possible that Monville's aerial messaging system might have been a forerunner of the famous aerial telegraph invented by Claude Chappe and his brothers.
 Their semaphore system was tested in 1791 over a network linking Paris and Lille.
 Messages could be communicated between the two cities in an hour.

-On the evening of Monday, June 21, 1784, Queen Marie Antoinette organizes an elaborate celebration--a fête de nuit--in honor of King Gustavus at the Petit Trianon.
+On the evening of Monday, June 21, 1784, Queen Marie Antoinette organizes an elaborate celebration--a fête de nuit in honor of King Gustav at the Petit Trianon.
 It is possible that Monsieur de Monville attended the event.

-At about the same time, Abigail Adams and her children John Quincy and Abigail arrive in Paris to join John Adams, who would be appointed the first ambassador to the Court of St. James's in London.
+At about the same time, Abigail Adams and her children John Quincy Adams and Abigail Adams (Nabby) arrive in Paris to join John Adams, who would be appointed the first ambassador to the Court of St. James's in London.

 Monville drafts a map of the Désert de Retz.
-George-Louis le Rouge, King's Geographer, publishes a series of 24 engravings of the Désert de Retz in Cahier 13 of his twenty-one Cahiers des Jardins Anglo-Chinois.
+Georges-Louis le Rouge , King's Geographer, includes this map as a preface to a series of 24 engravings of the Désert de Retz in Cahier XIII of his twenty-one Cahiers des Jardins Anglo-Chinois.

 Elisabeth-Louise Vigée-Le Brun , famous for her flattering portraits of the French royal family, meets Monsieur de Monville at Madame du Barry's château in Louveciennes.
 She found Monville "aimable et très élégant."
 It is likely, but not certain, that she may have painted one or more portraits of Monsieur de Monville.
 Portrats of Monsieur de Monville are also said to have been made by other artists; none of their whereabouts are currently known to the public.